SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 Agents are Prediction Engines.
 They do not see the world; they see their **Prior Expectation** of it.
 They only update their worldview when a "Prediction Error" (Surprise) occurs.

+* **Salience Filters:** Agents ignore 99% of sensory input.
+They only "notice" objects or events that are relevant to their current Goal or Biological State (e.g., a hungry agent notices food; a scared agent notices exits).

 ### 14. The Law of Defense Mechanisms (The Ego Firewall)

 Agents distort reality to protect their self-esteem.